FIWARE-TMForum/business-ecosystem-logic-proxy/README.md

 # GEi Overal Description

-The Business API Ecosystem is a joint component made up of the FIWARE Business Framework and a set of APIs (and its reference implementations) provided by the TMForum.
+The Business API Ecosystem is a joint component made up of the FIWARE Business Framework and a set of APIs (and its reference implementations) defined by the TMForum.
 This component allows the monetization of different kind of assets (both digital and physical) during the whole service life cycle, from offering creation to its charging, accounting and revenue settlement and sharing.
-The Business API Ecosystem exposes its complete functionality through TMForum standard APIs; concretely, it includes the catalog management, ordering management, inventory management, usage management, billing, customer, and party APIs.
+The Business API Ecosystem exposes its complete functionality through TMForum standard APIs; in particular, it includes the catalog, management, ordering management, inventory management, usage management, billing, customer, and party APIs.

 In this context, the Business Ecosystem Logic Proxy acts as the endpoint for accessing the Business API Ecosystem.
 On the one hand, it orchestrates the APIs validating user requests, including authentication, authorization, and the content of the request from a business logic point of view.
 On the other hand, it serves a web portal that can be used to interact with the system.